nuccinc/distributed-computing/README.md

 ## Updates:

-- Added Fedora support.
+- Added Centos/RHEL/Amazon Linux support for [The Almost Universal Docker Installer](https://github.com/phx/dockerinstall), which is used by [`quickstart.sh`](quickstart.sh).
 - Documentation on remotely monitoring and managing workloads is in the works.
-- Working on adding CentOS support to [The Almost Universal Docker Installer](https://github.com/phx/dockerinstall).
+- The last feature to be added will be shortcut commands to interact with containers.

 ---